httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Creating a Signature {#sign}

-In order to create a signature, a signer completes the following process:
+In order to create a signature, a signer MUST follow the following algorithm:

 1. The signer chooses an HTTP signature algorithm and key material for signing.
 The signer MUST choose key material that is appropriate for the signature's algorithm, and that conforms to any requirements defined by the algorithm, such as key size or format.
 The